meltano/meltano/docs/src/_guide/advanced-topics.md

 ### What is the recommended way to install and use these connectors?

 Any connector that is listed on MeltanoHub as being maintained by `airbyte` can be installed and run as you would any other connector.
-Use `meltano add extractor &lt;tap>` to add and install.
+Use `meltano add extractor <tap>` to add and install.

 ### What are the limitations of running Airbyte-based connectors with Meltano?